y9san9/public-vault/content/content/war.md

 ---
+title: West Approach to Russia was a Mistake
 description: Media hop on the trend and start fighting against Russia as well, but this time in information warfare.
 This is where Western strategy went wrong.
 ---

 # West Approach to Russia was a Mistake

 > [!warning] Disclaimer